ismaildawoodjee/GreatEx/README.md

 - I wrote a Dockerfile to extend the image (according to [the official docs](https://airflow.apache.org/docs/docker-stack/build.html#extending-the-image)) so that the Great Expectations library and other packages will be installed inside the containers.
 This means I use the `build` key, with `build: .` to build on the extended image specified in the Dockerfile instead of using the `image` key.

+- I decided to use LocalExecutor instead of CeleryExecutor to reduce the number of containers by 3 (removing `airflow-worker`, `flower` and `redis`) and thus reduce memory usage as well.
+Celery would be great for horizontal scalability with multiple workers, but in this case, the pipeline can easily be run on one server using the LocalExecutor.

 - Added three additional PostgresDB containers `postgres-source`, `postgres-dest` and `postgres-store` to represent the retail data source, the destination data warehouse, and the database where the data validation results are stored.